 tendon-related conditions such as tennis elbow or golfer’s elbow

-rotator cuff issues affecting the shoulder
+rotator cuff concerns affecting the shoulder

 patellar tendon irritation

-plantar fascia disorders
+plantar fascia conditions

-Achilles tendon conditions
+Achilles tendon discomfort

-Treatment decisions depend on many factors, including diagnosis, severity of symptoms, patient activity level, and physician judgment.
+Treatment decisions depend on many factors, including the diagnosis, severity of symptoms, patient activity level, and physician judgment.

 Growing Interest in Orthobiologic Research